william-hu-codes/react-audubon/README.md

 ## Instructions

 1. Fork and clone this repository.
-1. Change into the new directory with `cd react-audubon-site`.
+1. Change into the new directory with `cd React-Audubon-Lab`.
 1. Install the project dependencies with `npm i` or `npm install`.
 1. Fulfill the requirements below to complete the assignment.